paulgasbarra/super-giffy/README.md

 # super-giffy
-A code challenge site that uses the Giffy API to allow you to search for your favorite gifs
+A code challenge site (see challenge below) that uses the Giffy API to allow you to search for your favorite gifs

+# start up
+- clone the repo
+- cd into repo directory
+- run `npm install`
+- run `npm run dev`
+- open browser of your choice at web address of `http://localhost:8080/`
+- go gif wild

 # The challenge
 Requirements